Postgraduate Course: Archaeological Illustration (PGHC11060)

 On completion of this course, the student will be able to:

-- Demonstrate in coursework assessment a detailed and critical command of the body of knowledge concerning the history and development of archaeological illustration; of the basic methods employed in the preparation, production and presentation of illustrations; of the drawing conventions and standards for the illustration of small finds; of public presentation issues including virtual reconstruction of sites and artefacts
+- Demonstrate a detailed and critical command of the body of knowledge concerning the history and development of archaeological illustration; of the basic methods employed in the preparation, production and presentation of illustrations; of the drawing conventions and standards for the illustration of small finds; of public presentation issues including virtual reconstruction of sites and artefacts

 |Griffiths, N., Jenner, A. and Wilson, C. 1991.
 Drawing archaeological finds: a handbook.
 London: Archetype Publications.|